 Having a bathroom onboard is not only extremely convenient and reassuring — it’s also your ticket to freedom camping in New Zealand.
 Your vehicle needs to be self-contained so you can legally freedom camp and having a bathroom is step one.

-Bathrooms on the road
+Utilising public bathrooms on the road

-The motorhome bathroom is a feature that truly sets a high-end motorhome apart from a standard one.
-But the onboard toilet and shower can vary greatly in terms of both layout and finish.
+The motorhome bathroom is a feature that truly sets a high-end motorhome hire apart from a standard one.
+But the onboard toilet and shower cubicle can vary greatly in terms of both layout and finish.

 Table of Contents